xeyler/brighamcampbell.com/content/notes/kernel-commit-abbrev-length/index.md

 surpasses 50%.
-Parameterizing the number of people as `n` (number of commits) and the number of days in a year as `d` (total number of unique objects addressable by a 12 character prefix), we get the following equation for the probability that there is at least one commit prefix collision (assumming `n < d`):
+Parameterizing the number of people as `n` (number of commits) and the number of days in a year as `d` (total number of unique objects addressable by a 12 character prefix), we get the following equation for the probability that there is at least one commit prefix collision (assuming `n < d`):

 ![equation expressing the probability of collision in terms of n and d](/tex/birthday-p.svg)